bcgov/PIMS/adr/geocoder.md

 ## Consequences

-Submiting new properties and editing existing properties will be easier and less error prone.
+Submitting new properties and editing existing properties will be easier and less error prone.

 GIS coordinates will be more tightly integrated with a single source of truth, and therefore more consistent and authentic.